grscheller/git-notes/notes/git-notes.md

 * enforcing a policy of never pushing non-working history to a software release branch
 * to more effectively use `git bisect` to find a bug
-  * helpful to endusers not familiar with the code base who spot a bug
+  * helpful to end users not familiar with the code base who spot a bug

 Hiding your *dirty laundry* so that everyone will think you write perfect code the first time is never a good reason to rebase.